- What Law School Is

 - Double check that going to law school is really the right choice for you.

 - Double check that you want to go to law school right now.
-Even if law school is definitely the right choice for you, perhaps you'd be better off waiting for a few years before going.
+Even if law school is definitely the right choice for you, perhaps you’d be better off waiting for a few years before going.
 Waiting a few years does NOT hurt your chances of admission.
-In fact, if you do something interesting during those years, that almost certainly increases your chances of getting in.
+In fact, if you do something interesting during those years, that may increase your chances of getting in.

 - Create an LSAC account and take advantage of the extensive information available on their website.

 - Figure out when and where you will be doing LSAT prep.
 There are sometimes classes in San Luis Obispo, and there are frequently classes in Santa Barbara.
 The major prep companies are Test Masters, Stanley Kaplan, and Princeton Review.

 - Start identifying law schools that you plan to apply to.
 Just like with college applications, you should identify “reach” schools, “likely schools,” and a few “safety schools.”
 A general principle is that you want to go to the best law school that you can get into and afford.
 If you are interested in practicing in a particular area of law, you might look for a school that is strong in that area --for example, one that has a clinic or law journal focused on that issue—although most law schools these days offer a general legal education.

 - Start identifying who will write your letters of recommendation.
 When it comes time, be sure to ask them well in advance of the due date.